apache/mxnet/docs/how_to/add_op_in_backend.md

 The function calls in the above parameter struct are self-explanatory.
-Note that for each parameter, we set the default value to `0.0` such that users can skip passing 0-value parameters to the quadratic operator interface.
+Note that for each parameter, we set the default value to `0.0` such that users can skip passing 0-value parameters through the quadratic operator interface.
 You can choose not to define the default value for a parameter if it is required at runtime.
 Meanwhile, adding brief descriptions to the parameters enables the documentation engine to display them on